 Rather than use the part-worth utilities as point estimates of preference, RFC recognizes that there is some degree of error around these points.
 The RFC model adds unique random error (variation) to the part-worth utilities and computes shares of choice in the same manner as the First Choice method.
 Each respondent is sampled many times to stabilize the share estimates.
 The RFC model results in a correction for product similarity due to correlated sums of errors among products defined on many of the same attributes.

 When using the Randomized First Choice model, we recommend you turn off the correction for similarity (application of correlated error) for any price attributes.
-This will avoid strange kinks in derived demand curves.
+This will avoid strange kinks and possible reversals in derived demand curves.
 There is also a good argument that price is a very different type of attribute that should not require correction for product similarity.

 The most complete use of the RFC model requires tuning the appropriate amount of attribute- and product-level error.
-By default, only attribute-level error is used in the simulator and our experience so far with multiple data sets is that this default settings works very well.
+By default, only attribute-level error is used in the simulator and our experience so far with many data sets is that this default settings works very well.
 This setting assumes no product share inflation for identical offerings.
 If you have questions regarding tuning the RFC model read the section covering the details of RFC or read the technical paper entitled "Dealing with Product Similarity in Choice Simulations," available for downloading from our home page: http://www.sawtoothsoftware.com.

 Note: By default, a correction for similarity (correlated attribute error) is applied to all attributes not marked as "price" attributes; but the user can specify that certain additional attributes should not involve a correction for similarity.
 We recommend you remove the correction for similarity for any Price attribute.
 You do that from the My Scenario Settings tab under the Simulation Method Settings... icon on the Simulation Settings ribbon group.

 Purchase Likelihood Model